Abhijith14/RockPaperScissors/README.md

 ## ⭐️ Project assistance

-If you want to say **thank you** or/and support active development of `Project CVM`:
+If you want to say **thank you** or/and support active development of `RockPaperScissors`:

-- Add a [GitHub Star](https://github.com/Abhijith14/Project-CVM.git) to the project.
+- Add a [GitHub Star](https://github.com/Abhijith14/RockPaperScissors) to the project.
 - Write interesting articles about project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or personal blog.

 Together, we can make this project **better** every day! 😘